-The law of international trade including law of international sales with particular reference to f.o.b. and c.i.f. contracts, uniform laws on international sale, the effect of government regulations on international contracts for the sale of goods, the law affecting the carriage of goods by sea and the financing of international trading transactions.
+The law of international trade including law of international sales with particular reference to 1.0.b. and c.i.i. contracts, uniform laws on international sale, the effect of government regulations on international contracts for the sale of goods, the law affecting the carriage of goods by sea and the linancing of international trading transactions.